 Day 3: Share a sneak peek of the work and announce that you will be minting it tomorrow

-Day 4: Mint your NFT and announce that you are accepting Private Sale offers, or you will be listing it for auction soon
+Day 4: Mint your NFT and announce that you will be listing it for auction soon

 Day 5: Continue to share background information about the work and how it came to be